poojitha66/Deep-Learning/README.md

 # OCTMNIST Classification

-For this part, we will be working with a real-world dataset - OCTMNIST.

-## OCTMNIST

 The OCTMNIST is based on a prior dataset of 109,309 valid optical coherence tomography (OCT) images for retinal diseases.
 Each example is a 28x28 image, associated with a label from 4 classes.

-### Getting the Data
+### Data

-MedMNIST is a collection of multiple datasets, for this assignment we will be working with one dataset from the collection – OCTMNIST.
+MedMNIST is a collection of multiple datasets References for dataset:
 - [MedMNIST Website](https://medmnist.com/)
 - [MedMNIST GitHub Repository](https://github.com/MedMNIST/MedMNIST)
 - [Direct Download](https://zenodo.org/record/6496656)